captainWaheed/Data-Structures-Algorithms/README.md

 ### Prerequisites

-The things you need before installing the website source code.
+The things you need before following along or installing the source code.

 - You need to have basic knowledge of C++ Syntax
 - And you need to have concept of Arrays in C++.